albgar/aiida_core/docs/source/plugins/siesta/standard.rst

    s.append_atom(position=(0.000,0.000,5.604),symbols=['H'])

-This feature works well in normal use, but the association of pseudos to multiple species is not currently working for restarts.

 * **parameters**, class :py:class:`ParameterData <aiida.orm.data.parameter.ParameterData>`

 A dictionary with scalar fdf variables and blocks, which are the basic elements of any Siesta input file.
 A given Siesta fdf file can be cast almost directly into this dictionary form, except that